DannieKr/Ultimate-Guide-To-VPS/README.md

 I'll use Debian 12 in this guide.
-In general, all providers offer a pre-installed Linux distribution, so you don't have to install it yourself you just have to choose the OS you want to use and the provider will install it for you.
+In general, all providers offer a pre-installed Linux distribution, so you don't have to install it yourself you have to choose the OS you want to use and the provider will install it for you.

 ### SSH
 #### What is SSH?